-This information comes to Past Commander-in-Chief Yengling: me from the National President of the Woman's Relief Corps. me from the National Fredheld National body permitting any Corps have passed resolution in their National body permitting any Corps nave passed resolution in their doors to the Sons of Union Veterans, or any Department to open their doors to the Sons of Union Veterans, or any Department to open than to the Department if they so desire, if the Corps so wishes.
-It is up to the Department if they so desire.
-The National body has made it so that any Corps in your respective Departments can let you in if they wish to, or they can keep you out if they want to.
+This information comes to Past Commander-in-Chief Yengling: me from the National President of the Woman's Relief Corps. me from the National Fredheld National body permitting any Corps have passed resolution in their National body permitting any Corps nave passed resolution in their doors to the Sons of Union Veterans, or any Department to open their doors to the Sons of Union Veterans, or any Department to open than to the Department if they so desire The National body has made it so that any Corps in your respective The National body has made it so that any ostport respective Departments can let you in if they wish to, or they can keep you out if they want to.